sinastiller/pp4_restaurant_website/TESTING.md

 </details>

 #### CSS
-There were no errors found, when validating CSS.
+There were no errors found when validating CSS.

 ![CSS Validation](media/readme_images/css_validation.png)

 ### [PEP8 Validator](#pep8validator)

-* To verify that the Python Code is written within the correct structure, I tested it in the Code Institute's [PEP8 Validator](https://pep8ci.herokuapp.com/).
+To verify that the Python Code is written within the correct structure, I tested it in the Code Institute's [PEP8 Validator](https://pep8ci.herokuapp.com/).
 The code was all clear, and no errors were found.

 #### restaurant_website
 <details>